systematic-magic/AgingPubMed/vocabulary.rst

 Optional sections for Editorials
     There are optional sections for Editorials that can appear after Keywords section and before Copyright section in this order: Abbreviations, Acknowledgments, Conflicts of Interest and Funding.

+    |

+.. _shortened_pg_format:

+Shortened format for page number ranges
+    | Page ranges between 1–99 should be written in full.
+    | Ending page numbers for ranges 99 and above should be shortened to two digits unless a digit in the hundreds place or greater is different from the beginning page number.

+    | `Example: of properly formatted page ranges:`
+    | :sample:`4–12`
+    | :sample:`11–17` (should not be shortened)
+    | :sample:`102–09` (shortened from 102–109)
+    | :sample:`178–200`
+    | :sample:`1250–350` (shortened from 1250–1350)